 back to top

 This popular annual self-guided tour calls attention to these beautiful old structures and their importance to our agricultural heritage.
 The tour provides a rare opportunity to gain access to some of our most scenic and private farm properties.
-This year's tour will feature barns at seven farms in the Urbana, Monrovia, and Ijamsville area, south of Frederick, Md.
+The 2014 tour will feature several farms and a historic grist mill in the beautiful Middletown Valley, west of Frederick, Md.

 The event has two components, a barn tour and an art show/sale.
 Tickets (guide books with map) are $15 dollars per adult.
 Children 16 and under are free.
-Using the map, tour-goers may visit as many of the tour locations as they wish to visit.
+Using the map, tour-goers may drive their vehicles to as many of the farm locations as they wish to visit.
 The farms are only open to visitors on that day.
 Tour hours are from 10 a.m. to 4 p.m.
 Barn docents will greet you at each barn.

-If you would like to help at the 2013 Barnstormers Tour And Paint-Out, or act as a barn docent, or wish to volunteer your help in any way, contact Melanie Gettier at the Landmarks office at 301-688-6088, or email email@example.com
+You can volunteer!
+If you would like to help at the 2014 Barnstormers Tour And Paint-Out, or act as a barn docent, or wish to volunteer your help in any way, contact Melanie Gettier at the Landmarks office at 301-688-6088, or email firstname.lastname@example.org

 Barnstormers Tour featured in MPT "Outdoors Maryland" documentary!

 Maryland Public Television featured several barns and interviews from our 2011 Barnstormers Tour.
 Below is the program cover for March 2012.
 Barn owner Skip Lewis of Woodsboro, Md. watches while Deborah Lovelace Richardson paints his barn.
 The new "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience on February 29, 2012 and will repeat on the MPT channel at various times in the future.
 Check your MPT show schedule for current times.
-The most recent showing was May 18, 2013.
+The most recent showings were February 15 and 16, 2014.

 "Captain Ramsburg's Militia Company Muster, 1758"